Awkward Thought

+History

 After numerous compilation appearances and two demo tapes, Awkward Thought released their first full-length album Mayday, consisting of seventeen songs, on an American label Blackout Records in 2000; the album was released by I Scream Records in Europe.
 Exclaim! called the album "particularly outstanding" solid and "appeal[ing]" to hardcore fans of 1980s music.
 Awkward Thought did a full coast-to-coast United States tour in summer 2000.

 In 2001, Awkward Thought released a CD/EP titled Fear Not on Grapes of Wrath Records.
 Grapes of Wrath is a division of Coretex Records, which is based in Berlin, Germany.
 Awkward Thought toured Europe in summer 2001.

 In summer 2002, Awkward Thought did a full UK tour.

 Also in 2002, Awkward Thought released their second full-length CD, Ruin a Good Time, on I Scream Records in Europe, and then toured Europe in fall 2002.
 The Ruin A Good Time CD was released in the US in 2003 by Thorp Records.
 The European CD and the American CD had different artwork and layouts.